Call Mon-Sun:

 Can Zoloft Make Depression Worse?

-One notable research effort on antidepressants was a study published in July 2011 in the Frontiers of Psychology journal.
-This study revealed that antidepressant users with major depression are far more likely to have subsequent reoccurrences of major depression than those who avoid antidepressants.
-This was a case review study headed up by McMaster University evolutionary psychologist Dr. Paul Andrews and his colleagues.
-They reviewed 46 studies carefully selected for reliability and high standards to compare outcomes for patients who used antidepressants versus patients who used placebos.
-They concluded that antidepressant users experience depressive relapse 42% of the time as compared with a 25% chance of returning symptoms for those who avoided antidepressant medicating.36,37 This would suggest that there is a possibility that in some cases, antidepressants like Zoloft can make the cycle of depression worse.
+can zoloft make depression worseA study published in July 2011 in the Frontiers of Psychology journal revealed that antidepressant users with major depression are far more likely to have subsequent reoccurrences of major depression than those who avoid antidepressants.
+This case review study was headed up by McMaster University evolutionary psychologist Dr. Paul Andrews and his colleagues.
+They reviewed 46 studies carefully selected for reliability and high standards to compare outcomes for patients who used antidepressants versus those given placebos.
+They concluded that antidepressant users experience a depressive relapse at 42% compared to 25% in the placebo group.36,37 This would suggest that there is a possibility that in some cases, antidepressants like Zoloft can make the cycle of depression harder to resolve.

 Zoloft Aggression in Children

 Previous studies have also indicated a link between SSRIs and violent behavior.
-This has a term called antidepressant disinhibition, also called antidepressant-induced activation.
-It occurs in 10-20% of children taking SSRI antidepressants.42,43 In two clinical trials performed by Pfizer, aggression was the most common reason noted for Zoloft discontinuation in children studied.
+Diagnosticians call it antidepressant disinhibition, or antidepressant-induced activation.
+Antidepressant disinhibition affects 10-20% of children taking SSRI antidepressants.42,43 In two clinical trials performed by Pfizer, clinicians listed aggression as the most common reason for Zoloft discontinuation in children studied.
 More clinical studies are needed on the topic of Zoloft and aggression in adults.38,39

 Zoloft FAQs